Old Rail projects in Turkey

 Railways in Turkey are an unfinished business.
 Line building that peaked in the 1930 slowed down after World War 2 and ceased in the early 1970, before completion of the network envisioned by TCDD.
 Indeed, after the 1950, the Turkish Republic gradually shifted its resources from railway to road building.
 Today several obvious gaps remain in the network such as lines to Bursa and Antalya, or a direct link Istanbul Zonguldak or a short route Ankara Samsun.

-The first years of the 21st century are looking different with the completion of the cross Bosphorus tunnel and the Ankara Istanbul & Ankara Konya high speed line, two much awaited projects.
-Yet, there are still grand anouncements about new rail line which are very unlikely to be built.
+The first years of the 21st century are looking different with the completion of two key long outstanding projects: the cross Bosphorus tunnel and the Ankara Istanbul & Ankara Konya high speed line.
+However some old habits don't die and from time time, there is yet a grand announcements about new rail line which are very unlikely to be built.

 This project has been around since the mid-80's, inspired by the successful TGV (high-speed train) in France.
 In addition, the Ankara Istanbul line has been designed at minimal cost and to avoid costly engineering works.
 For this reason, the present line is not the shortest route possible.
 It is also single track on most of the way.
 Hence the project for a double track that would be shorter and allowed higher speed the traditional route via Eskişehir, thus halving the journey time.

 This 259 km project leaves the traditional line at Sincan, in Ankara suburbs to go to Ayaş, Beypazarı, Nallıhan, Mudurnu, Akyazi and then Arifiye, where double track is now completed to Haydarpaşa.
 This cut-off takes about 150 Km off the current 570 km between Istanbul and Ankara and would reduce the travel time to 2,5 / 3 hr, assuming a top speed of 250 km/h.